 Why does this happen?

 - A lack of budget.
-Although this shouldn't be the case, it happens.
-When budgets are limited, the first thing that is usually scrapped is usability testing because most people don't notice it.
+Although this shouldn't be the case, it happens all the time.
+When budgets are limited, the first thing to be cut is research and optimisation.
+This is due to them rarely being seen as valuable by the client.

 How to ensure good user experience